hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 -------------------------
 .center[![:scale 100%](images/select_git_bash_2.png)]

-Change your default shell to Git Bash.

-Open a new terminal window in VSC.
-You should now have a bash prompt.
-Try a **`pwd`** command:
+Change your default shell to Git Bash and launch a new Terminal window.
+The rest of the training commands will be run inside this shell.
+Note that your file paths look different under Git Bash:

 Command:
 ```bash